puli/repository/docs/repository-configuration.rst

 Further Reading
 ---------------

+* :doc:`repositories` explains how to manage repositories by hand.
-Read :doc:`../tags` to learn how tag resources that share common functionality.
+* :doc:`tags` explains how to tag resources that share common functionality.
+* :doc:`uris` teaches you how to use multiple resource repositories side by side.

 .. _Puli: https://github.com/puli/puli
 .. _Puli plugin for Composer: https://github.com/puli/composer-puli-plugin